CIRCLE DANCE FOR PEOPLE LIVING WITH DEMENTIA

 Kelly is a trained dancer, obtaining her degree at Middlesex University in Dance Science.
 Since the age of 16 Kelly always knew that she wanted to enhance the health and well-being of older people through dance movement.
 Alongside her degree she volunteered for over 4 years for the South West Yorkshire Mental Health Trust with a leading Dance Psychotherapists in dementia care.
 Kelly now is the leading dance development officer for Kirklees council developing and delivering a range of dance based training courses to professionals and volunteers working within older peoples’ organisations and settings, including dementia care.
 Kelly is also responsible for initiatives that include chair based activity, Ballroom & Latin dancing, Circle Dancing, Creative Dance and many more activity based provision, in a range of settings from the community to residential care and hospitals.
 Kelly is passionate about using dance as a vehicle to enhance the journey of those who are living with dementia and their carers.

-To commission Circle Dance in Dementia training for your service or for more information about open training days, please contact email@example.com or phone 0845 257 2250.
+To commission Circle Dance for People Living with Dementia training for your service or for more information about open training days, please contact firstname.lastname@example.org or phone 0845 257 2250.

 Follow Circle Dance on Twitter @CircleDementia